Journal of Religious History

-The 2013 theme is 'Mobilities and Mobilisations in History'.
-Find out more here.
+The conference theme is "Religion and Conflict".
+Find out more at http://therha.com.au/

 The Journal of Religious History has moved to an online submissions system.
 Manuscripts should now be submitted online at http://mc.manuscriptcentral.com/jorh.
 Authors must supply an email address, as all correspondence will be by email.
 Enquiries should be directed to the Editorial Assistant, Mrs Anna Haunton, at firstname.lastname@example.org.

-The 8th Biennial Conference of the Religious History Association aims to consider the question of the relationship between secularism and history.
+The interface between religion and secularism has in recent years generated both heat and light about the evolution of modern post-industrial, post-colonial societies.
+The 8th Biennial Conference of the Religious History Association aimed to consider the question of the relationship between secularism and history.
 In conjunction with this, the editors of the Journal of Religious History are pleased to present this virtual issue on the theme of secularism.
-The virtual issue includes articles published in the journal from 1960 to the present day and we are confident that you will find this virtual issue interesting and informative.

 The Journal of Religious History recently published a special issue on the topic of Cathar Heresy.